ntua-el20069/oceanos-visualization-2024/README.md

 6. In Raspberry Pi, run `App.py` for the visualization and `send_messages.py` to send the data to server PC
 7. (Oprtional) If you want to run the program as a startup application (exactly after boot) you should copy the files: `virtualization.desktop` and `firefox.desktop` and `send.desktop` which are in the `desktop` folder and paste them inside directory `~/.config/autostart` (in Raspberry Pi) (and check that these files have execution permission). <strong>Important!</strong> change the comments to use the correct `Exec` configuration in `.desktop` files.

-# ToDos for Correct Visualization Check (ensure continuous visualization)
+## ToDos for Correct Visualization Check (ensure continuous visualization)

 1. Use `restart` files in the `Exec` configuration of the `.desktop` files (`ngrok.desktop` and `firefox.desktop`)
 2. Repeat the steps for the Raspberry Pi that will run in MEBC (`xterm` may not be installed there)
 3. Change code in `useful.py` and `dummy_server.py` (or use `Final_server.py`) so as to read the last line of the CSV in which `gps_with_temp.py` writes.

-# Basic Understanding of Code for Web Host (Beta)
+## Basic Understanding of Code that send messages to Web Host

 1. `send_messages.py`: Local code that sends messages to HOST or/and Server (PC that runs server code)
-2. `requestsAPI`: in this folder `send.py` is used to send the current data to the HOST by writing them as the last line of a CSV file in HOST (this is done by an HTTP request to the  API of pythonanywhere console to write a bash command).
+2. `helpers`: in this folder `sendWEB.py` is used to send the current json data to the HOST by HTTP POST request at endpoint `/send-data`  (This is probably similar to the way that we will send data to MEBC API - Server).
+Host receives the request json data and writes them as the last line of a CSV file `hostdata.csv`.

-# Deploy code in Web Host (Beta)
+## Deploy code in Web Host

 1. In pythonanywhere account, delete the folder `/home/oceanosntua/oceanos-visualization-2024`
-2. Write in bash console in Python (if there is open console, do not open new, and do not exit/terminate console!) `cd /home/oceanosntua/`
+2. Write in bash console in Python `cd /home/oceanosntua/`
 3. Git clone the repo: `git clone https://github.com/ntua-el20069/oceanos-visualization-2024.git`
 4. Enter the repo directory: `cd oceanos-visualization-2024/`
 5. In pythonanywhere file `/home/oceanosntua/oceanos-visualization-2024/App.py`: set `mode` to the value 'web' instead of 'local'
-6. Type in console `cd /home/oceanosntua/oceanos-visualization-2024/static/csv`
-7. Take the id of that console (ensure that this console will not close)
-8. In your <strong>local</strong> `useful.py`, set `console_id` to the id of the console above
-9. Reload the website from pythonanywhere reload button, and it is ready.
+6. Reload the website from pythonanywhere reload button.
-10. Run the <strong>local</strong> `send_messages.py` (for about half a minute).
+7. Run the <strong>local</strong> `send_messages.py`.
-11. Refresh the web page and you will see that data change in the Normal mode visualization!
+8. Refresh the web page and you will see that data change in the Normal mode visualization!

+Bash commands for 1-5 in pythonanywhere bash console.
 ```bash
 rm -r /home/oceanosntua/oceanos-visualization-2024
 ```